niektemme/smarttherm-rpi/README.md

 This repository is accompanying the blog post [Making your own smart 'machine learning' thermostat using Arduino, AWS, HBase, Spark, Raspberry PI and XBee](http://niektemme.com/2015/07/31/smart-thermostat/ @@to do).
 This blog post describes building and programming your own smart thermostat.

 This smart thermostat is based on three feedback loops.
 - I. The first loop is based on an Arduino directly controlling the boiler.
-[Smart Thermostat - Arduino Repository](https://github.com/niektemme/smarttherm-rpi)
+[Smart Thermostat - Arduino Repository](https://github.com/niektemme/smarttherm-arduino)
 - **II.
-The second feedback loop is a Raspberry PI that receives temperature data en boiler status information from the Arduino and sends instructions to the Arduino.**
+The second feedback loop is a Raspberry PI that receives temperature data en boiler status information from the Arduino and sends instructions to the Arduino. (this repostiory)**
 - II.
 The third and last feedback loop is a server in the Cloud.
 This server uses machine learning to optimize the boiler control model that is running on the Raspberry PI.
-[Smart Thermostat - AWS - HBase - Spark Repository Repository](https://github.com/niektemme/smarttherm-aws-hbase-spark)
+[Smart Thermostat - AWS - HBase - Spark Repository](https://github.com/niektemme/smarttherm-aws-hbase-spark)

 ![Smart thermostat overview - three feedback loops](https://niektemme.files.wordpress.com/2015/07/schema_loop3.png)